kiranbakale/AMI-Readme/docs/environment_quick_start_guide.md

 Let's go through the steps for each.

+Config is recommended to be placed in a new folder named after the environment under the `gitlab-environment-toolkit/ansible/environments/` folder, e.g. `gitlab-environment-toolkit/ansible/environments/<ENV_NAME>/inventory`.

 :information_source:&nbsp; _For the purposes of this guide we're running the Toolkit natively from source where the playbooks and roles are all available on disk.
-Config is setup in the **`gitlab-environment-toolkit/ansible/environments/gitlab-10k/inventory`** folder_.

 ### 3a.
 Installing Ansible with a Virtual Environment